zichongc/ComfyUI-Attention-Distillation/README.md

 ### 📃 TODOs
-- [ ] Workflow for style-specific text-to-image generation using SDXL.
+- [x] Workflow for style-specific text-to-image generation using SDXL.
+- [x] Workflow for style-specific text-to-image generation using Flux.
 - [ ] Workflow for texture synthesis.